jwronline/shuttle-command/README.md

 ## Operating

 - [ ] to do: remake the scripts to make use of `shuttle.sh`
+- [ ] to do: make `shuttle.sh` in such a way that it matches the script

 The times at which certain codes have to be entered are written in the space shuttle script.
 This can be found at [scripts/](scripts/)